Create PDF content groups using PDF objects in C# and .NET

 format.Stroke.DashPattern = PdfLineDashPatterns.Dash;

-// Add a rectangle with a orange fill that gets clipped by the previous rectangle, thus making it a square.
+// Add a rectangle with a red fill that gets clipped by the previous rectangle, thus making it a square.

 // The bottom-left corner is at the same location as the inner group's bottom-left corner.